Mahdi-Moalla/isic-skin-cancer-classification/README.md

 In addition, this make target will perform a couple of additional  tasks:
   - create a simple python `http.server` that is used to download training data into the kubernetes cluster.
   - Initialize a couple of databases for `MLFlow`, `inference webservice` and the `monitoring` components.
-All  those databases can be inspected through `adminer`.
+All  those databases can be inspected with `adminer`.

 ### 9. Train Model